qualityshepherd/brine/assets/posts/southern_coast.md

 **Starwoods** An ancient forest nestled along the coast, where tangled briars and gnarled roots clutch the dirt like fingers.
 A dense canopy diffuses sunlight, casting a mesmerizing play of light and shadow upon the forest floor.
 Towering behemoths, prized for their unmatched durability, dominate the landscape and fetch a handsome price.

+The trees remember the old laws.
+Axes that strike too deeply turn on their wielders; paths that stray too far vanish without a trace.
+The forest is ruled by **The Three Sisters** [#1403]: one of ruthless order, one of patient observation, and one lying in wait.

 Legend speaks of a guardian of the woods—a creature part beast and part spirit—rumored to possess an insatiable hunger for human flesh.

  2d6 | Starwoods Encounters